gdbroman/broman.blog/_posts/2020-06-27-why-programming-makes-you-courageous.md

 Creating complex applications has much in common with the human condition.

-There are all of these parts interacting with each other.
-And maybe you can understand their function on a higher level.
+There are all of these parts interacting with each other, and maybe you can understand their function on a higher level.
 But whenever there’s a bug, it shatters your confidence and makes you fundamentally question your understanding.

 Like in life, whenever there’s tragedy, it makes you question what it’s all about.